auzal/noise_makers/README.md

 ## Variations

 The single chamber noise maker can be printed to fit directly on different cylindrical objects.
+This will allow you to achieve lower frequencies and louder volumes.
 Experiment with what you have around!
 Make sure you seal the joint so no air can escape.

 ### Bass version